 Receiving a notice of violation from the city can be stressful.
-As such, it is important that city staff spend the necessary time and effort conducting the appropriate level of research to confirm that a violation has occurred before enforcing such violation.
+As such, it is important that city staff spend the necessary time and effort conducting the appropriate level of research to confirm that a violation has occurred before initiating enforcement.